Plan, build, and launch a home site for your organization

 Search for content across the entire intranet

 Home sites allow users to search for content (such as sites, news, and files) across the entire intranet rather than searching just the site like typical SharePoint sites.
+This becomes possible because the search scope for the home site searches the entire intranet instead of just the site collection like a typical site.

 Official source of organizational news